 The ELA/Literacy Standards help ensure that all students are literate and college- and career-ready no later than the end of high school.
 The ELA/Literacy Standards set requirements not only for ELA, but also for literacy in history/social studies, science, and technical subjects.
 Just as students must learn to read, write, speak, listen, and use language effectively in a variety of content areas, so too must the standards specify the literacy skills and understandings required for college- and career-readiness in multiple disciplines.

-Content standards were designed to encourage the highest achievement of every student, by defining the knowledge, concepts, and skills that students should acquire at each grade level in Mathematics, Science, History-Social Science, Visual and Performing Arts, World Language, Computer Science, Health Education, and others.
+Content standards were designed to encourage the highest achievement of every student by defining the knowledge, concepts, and skills that students should acquire at each grade level in mathematics, science, history-social science, visual and performing arts, world language, computer science, health education, and other content areas.

 English Language Arts/English Language Development Framework

-The 2014 ELA/ELD Framework has been developed to support and incorporate the ELA/Literacy and the CA ELD Standards for implementation of these interrelated Standards.
-The SBE adopted the ELA/ELD Framework on July 9, 2014.
+The 2014 ELA/ELD Framework was developed to support and incorporate the ELA/Literacy and the CA ELD Standards for implementation of these interrelated Standards.
+The State Board of Education (SBE) adopted the ELA/ELD Framework in 2014.

 All Curricular Frameworks

-The California EL Roadmap SBE Policy: Educational Program and Services for English Learners explicitly focuses on English learners in the context of the state’s efforts to improve the educational system, the quality of teaching and learning, and educational outcomes.
-It centers on standards, curriculum frameworks, assessment, accountability/school improvement, educator quality, early childhood/preschool, social and family support services, parent/community involvement, and higher education.
-Its purpose is to promote local capacity-building and continuous improvement in each of these areas and their interrelationship, based on evidence of effectiveness from local experience as well as the most current rigorous research evidence that speaks to the strengths and needs of the diverse population of English learners.
+The CA EL Roadmap SBE Policy: Educational Program and Services for English Learners explicitly focuses on English learner students in the context of the state’s efforts to improve the educational system, the quality of teaching and learning, and educational outcomes.
+It centers on standards, curriculum frameworks, assessment, accountability and school improvement, educator quality, early childhood and preschool, social and family support services, parent and community involvement, and higher education.
+Its purpose is to promote local capacity-building and continuous improvement in each of these areas and their interrelationship, based on evidence of effectiveness from local experience as well as the most current rigorous research evidence that speaks to the strengths and needs of the diverse population of English learner students.

-The 2010 CDE publication, Improving Education for English Learners: Research-Based Approaches, is intended to assist school districts in the design, implementation, and evaluation of programs for English learners.
-It is also intended to assist educators in addressing the instructional needs of English learners and to support the implementation of ELD, as well as the subject-matter standards and frameworks.
+The 2010 CDE publication, Improving Education for English Learners: Research-Based Approaches, assists school districts in the design, implementation, and evaluation of programs for English learner students.
+It also assists educators in addressing the instructional needs of English learner students and supporting the implementation of ELD, as well as the subject-matter standards and frameworks.
 This publication is available for purchase on the CDE Press Online Ordering web page.